GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

 To be able to map (align) sequencing reads on the genome, the genome needs to be indexed first.
 In this workshop we will use [HISAT2](https://www.nature.com/articles/nmeth.3317).

+Indexing generates 8 `.ht2` files, which will be prefixed with the argument we indicate after the genome file name during the `hisat2-build` command below.

 !!! terminal "script"

     ```bash